crazyender/language_interop/macOS/README.md

 ```bash
 python setup.py build_ext  --inplace
 ```
 This will generate Python extension `.so`.
-Don't forget to put `.dll` files to the same path of `.so` file when using the generated Python API.